yusufsabuwala/DL-continual-Learning/README.md

 **Project code**

-Please use the below link to access the collab notebook
+Please use the below link to access the collab notebook, the same has been attached in the github repository.

 https://colab.research.google.com/drive/1RLCVOYHjfd9wHhEX4LRk77i-5so__TMz?usp=sharing